schester44/react-access-control/README.md

 Has 3 available props:

+`when: string|array` (required)
--   when (required) - The permission we want to check against.
+The permission(s) we want to check against.
 Also accepts an array of permissions.

+`resource: string|integer` (optional)
--   resource (optional) - Passing a resource will check the resources object to ensure the user has access to a specific resource.
+Passing a resource will check the resources object to ensure the user has access to a specific resource.
 This allows for more granular control over access.

+`fallback: ReactNode` (optional)
--   fallback (optional) - ReactNode to render when the user doesn't have permission.
+What to render when the user doesn't have access

 ```js
 <Show when="stores:read" resource={1} fallback={<div>I render when the user doesn't have access</div>}>